nachocaru/xaprb.com/content/blog/2005-09-28-bitwise-arithmetic.md

 ### Multiply by 1/0 instead of using a conditional

-This isn&#8217;t strictly bitwise arithmetic, it&#8217;s about using the power of true and false.
+This isn't strictly bitwise arithmetic, it's about using the power of true and false.
 This tip is especially useful in SQL.
-It comes up often when I&#8217;m writing a query to use valid values and ignore invalid ones, especially in updates from a grouped set of data.
+It comes up often when I'm writing a query to use valid values and ignore invalid ones, especially in updates from a grouped set of data.
 For example, suppose I want to calculate whether orders are valid in one query, then find the total value of valid orders, total value of all orders, count of items on valid orders, and count of items on all orders in a single query.
 The first query will be something that ends up setting a 1 or 0 value in a column, something like `update order set valid = 1 where...`.
 The second query could now look something like the following:

 <pre>select
    sum(case when o.valid = 1 then i.value else 0 end) as valid_value,